-What you'll see: There is not much color yet around Monson Lake, but the subtle signs of fall are everywhere and the change in color will happen fast once the cool nights and bright sunny days of the season occur.
+What you'll see: There is a bit more color now at Monson Lake, and the subtle signs of fall are everywhere.
+The change in color happens fast once the cool nights and bright sunny days of the season occur.
+In farm country, the corn and bean fields are looking like harvest is near, with bronze and golden fields of soybeans adding to the mosaic of color.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.